Awesome pull up bar set if you wanna do you pull ups at home check it out here: http://amzn.to/2ijEuGm

+Have you every wanted to know How to get better at pull ups.
+If you have this article is for you.
+I will go through the process of improving your pull ups with a progression program.
 For those who have tried to progress to the infamous pull up.
 You may have found that it is quite a challenging movement to perform.
 Due to the lower use of the lats and forearms in every day life.
 We as humans are susceptible to be weaker in this area.
 However if you are to achieve success in performing the pull up you have mastered one of the most difficult exercises for any new fitness junkie.
 It can be quite an excellent work out on it’s own to build lats, shoulders and the arms.

 The chin up whether it being the under hand or over hand variation could seem somewhat less challenging.
 Purely do to the disengagement of the lats which is being removed from the exercise.
 Chin ups are generally more focused on the biceps and can create huge amounts of gains in this area if you employ chin ups for building biceps.

-How to get better at pull ups?
+How to get better at pull ups

-In order to improve your pull ups we need to first examine which muscles are involved in the movement.
+In order to improve your pull ups we need to first examine which muscles are worked by pull ups.
 One of the main muscles being engaged in the pull is the brachioradialis which is the muscles just below the elbow on the top of the forearm.
 The easiest way in which to start building up to pull ups is to strengthen this muscle.
 You can do this with the reverse overhand barbell curl.
 Which does not just benefit this area but also the biceps as well.
 Another method is to use the isometric to slowly strengthen the muscles involved in the pull up over time.
 Performing an isometric movement involves performing the pull up as far as you can and holding that position for ten seconds at a time.
 This should strain the core muscles involved enough to strengthen them up for which attempt there after.

 Some other methods include making use of counter weight machines which allows you to lift less weight when doing your pull ups.
 However these machines have a tendency to create an instance where you are cheating and compensating for the remainder of the weight.
 It is preferred to strengthen the forearms and lats using other compound movements in order to prevent cheat lifts.